troyvassalotti/troyv.dev/src/posts/plvylist-web-component.md

 It would also be cool to be able to use ES modules as an import method for the tracks instead of needing to declare the array of objects in the component script directly; I tried a few things but realized it needs refactoring for that.

-Another cool thing simply for the benefit of being more readable as a developer would be to move all the function declarations to their own levels like the `connectedCallback()` function is.
+Another cool thing for the benefit of being more readable as a developer would be to move all the function declarations to their own levels like the `connectedCallback()` function is.

 ```js
 class Plvylist extends HTMLElement {